 - To balance the aesthetics of simplicity and minimalism, consider adding a pop of color.
 Whether it is monochrome shades or the bold use of neon shades that add cheer and vibrancy to the room, one must be brave enough to experiment with options while keeping them limited to the focal piece and not splattering them throughout the room.

-Mid-century modern interior design materials include wood, metal, vinyl, glass, and plywood.
+Mid century interior design materials include wood, metal, vinyl, glass, and plywood.
 Mid-century style is characterized by large shapes, patterns, and strong textures.
 Colors used can range from neutral to gold or graphic, such as black and white.

 Colors like orange or rust can be used to create a moody mid-century modern living space.
 Other rooms allow for more playful colors, such as sunny yellow, turquoise, and other primary colors.
 Designers ensure that no room is oversaturated and that the vibrant hues are balanced with neutrals.